nataliehman/academic-kickstart-hugo-portfolio/content/project/smartology/index.md

 draft = false
 weight = 3

+# Project summary to display on homepage.
+summary = "A project focused designing an internal dashboard for a small company I worked at."

 # Tags and categories
 # For example, use `tags = []` for no tags, or the form `tags = ["A Tag", "Another Tag"]` for one or more tags.
 tags = []